What's the Worst That Could Happen? (soundtrack)

-What's the Worst That Could Happen? is the soundtrack to Sam Weisman's 2001 film What's the Worst That Could Happen?.
+What's the Worst That Could Happen? is the soundtrack to Sam Weisman's 2001 film of the same name.
 It was released on May 29, 2001, through NY.LA Music and consisted of a blend of hip hop and contemporary R&B music.
 The soundtrack found some success on the Billboard charts, making it to number 38 on the Billboard 200, number 6 on the Top R&B/Hip-Hop Albums and number 11 on the Top Soundtracks.
 Two singles and music videos were released for the songs "Music" and "Bang ta Dis".